tgrassi/gui_vl/README.md

 - Launch and pray
 `python pyLabSpec-0.3.2/pyLabSpec/GUIs/qtfit.py`

-(- In case you get "ModuleNotFoundError: module named 'distutils'" error:
-`pip install setuptools`)
+(In case you get "ModuleNotFoundError: module named 'distutils'" error: `pip install setuptools`)

 # Very likely you will a get a series of warnings and errors, nevertheless the GUI should open at this point.